abhishekmishra-bareilly/ML-unsupervised-Capistone-project/README.md

   * Mainly the movie duration is in b/w 55 to 150 minutes.
   * Most of the movies list for 90 to 120 minutes.

+## **3- Data pre-processing**

+**1- Feature Engineering**
+  * For train the model we use description column, listed_in column, rating column, country column, title column, director column, cast column.

+**2- We performe Text cleaning as our next step**
+  * convert all words in lowercase.

+**3- We performe Stemming as our next step**
+  * We remove all stopwords.
+  * Also use stemming function.

+**4- We performe TF-IDF vectorizer**
+  * Term frequency-inverse document frequency is a text vectorizer that transforms the text into a usable vector.

+**5- Applying PCA-Principal Component Analysis to reduce dimensions.**
+  * We will use 3000 components